pbuckner/x-plane_plugins/XPython/docs/source/development/modules/scenery.rst

     You provide an *loaded* callback function that is called once the load has completed.
     Note that if the object cannot be loaded, you will not find out until the callback function is called with a None object handle.

+    There is no way to cancel an asynchronous load once started: you must wait for it to complete, then :py:func:`unloadObject` the result if you no longer want it.

     The callback function takes two parameters, the ``objectRef`` of the object loaded, and your ``refCon``.
 For example: